0x324/Esocarium-no-login/README.md

-# Esocarium raiding tool leaked
+# Esocarium raiding tool
+# NOT WORKING
 ----
 Esocarium raiding tool
-Leaked by me :)
+We deciced to public this
 Original dev = fxckhura , rotto64